 The Pharisee stood and prayed thus with himself, “God, I thank thee, that I am not as other men are.” – Luke 18:11

-Without speaking for anyone else, but only out of notion, I suspect most of us out here on the plains are grateful.
-We summon this message each year, as the calendar draws to a close and pause to take stock of what is meaningful in our lives, the good and the bad, in hopes that the good is winning.
+But out of a measured inclination and without speaking for anyone else, I suspect most of us out here on the plains remain grateful.
+As the calendar draws down, we take stock of what is meaningful in our lives – the good and the bad, in hopes that the good is winning.

-Each year at Thanksgiving we say this even in the wake of more disaster, natural and man-made, as we said the year before that, and here we are again, praying for victims ‒ of murderous rampage, of war and famine, of great storms, of poverty and greed, of intolerance and neglect.
+We underscore this hope even in the wake of more disaster, natural and man-made.
+Here we are again, praying for victims ‒ of murderous rampage, of war and famine, of great storms, of poverty and greed, of intolerance and neglect.

 We can no longer give thanks that we don’t really know what terrorists are, or what war is like, or that fear and ignorance are for other people in other places.
 But we can still hope that our nation emerges from tragedy and grief with greater awareness of the dark that threatens our society.

-That we have so many goodies − by way of television and computers and libraries − of the cities, but few of the baddies, by way of porn or hustlers or muggers, or criminal gangs.
+That we have so many benefits − by way of television and computers and libraries − of the cities, but few of the blights, by way of porn or hustlers or muggers, or criminal gangs.

 That we can care about what happens to the elders next door, and practice private charities, especially this season and generally year ‘round.

-That we no longer worry so much about getting bigger and richer, having seen what an obsession with bigness and richness has done to other people and communities.
+That we no longer worry about getting bigger and richer, having seen what an obsession with bigness and richness has done to other people and communities.

-That we know our service station manager and our grocer, our school teachers, and our newspaper editor, and our city councilmen and councilwomen, and our police chief, and we don’t hesitate to talk it over with them when things seem out of hand, and that we extend a hand or pat a shoulder when things seem to be going well, and thanks to them.
+That we know our car mechanic and our letter carrier, our school teachers, and our city councilmen and councilwomen, and our police, and we don’t hesitate to talk it over with them when things seem out of hand, and that we extend a hand or pat a shoulder when things seem to be going well, and thanks to them.

 That we want churches to be strong, that we still believe the Commandments and the Constitution.

-That we have a wonderful college, its promise for the next generation, and that we remain committed and determined to help it in every way.
+That we have good schools and colleges with their promise for the next generations, and that we remain committed and determined to help them in every way.

-That our community is brimming with people who believe no day is dismal, and a dull sky is as plausible as any other, and who embrace each morning with the brightness and suddenness of a hyacinth, as though spring were here, even in February.
+That our community is brimming with people who believe no day is dismal, and a dull sky is as plausible as any other, and who embrace each morning with the brightness and suddenness of a hyacinth, even in February.

-That the footings of our community, of settlers with abiding faith and a love of man, remain strong and inspire us yet.
+That the footings of our community, its heritage of abiding faith and a love of man, remain strong and inspire us yet.

-That we do not pull into a little Midwest cocoon, trying to preserve what is best and trying to ignore the continuing horrors of poverty and racial hatred and religious bigotry.
+That we do not pull into a little Midwest cocoon, trying to preserve what is best while trying to ignore elsewhere the horrors of poverty and racial hatred and religious bigotry.

 That we confront political and business corruption, rather than ignore it, because it really is our concern.

-Of thanks that we know life is not going so well for many of the world’s billions; that we realize how we are diminished when bombs and guns go off in Paris or Orlando and about Damascus or Baghdad, or places otherwise of innocence and decency; that we fear for all refugees of war and despotism; that we can still help when storms rage with murderous fury over our neighbors, or when a great city goes to the wall, or when children starve in the sub-Sahara, or villages are drowned in Asia; and a prayer of thanks that we know we are not truly alone out here on a Kansas island.
+Of thanks that we know life is not going so well for many of the world’s billions; that we are diminished when savagery strikes the innocent and decent wherever they are; that we fear for all refugees of war and despotism; that we can still help when storms rage or when a great city goes to the wall, or when people in other lands fear for their lives and their future; and a prayer of thanks that we know we are not truly alone out here on a Kansas island.